cash2one/textsum_document/problem_solve/README.md

 ## attention mechanism
 The code is [here](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/ops/seq2seq.py).
-The mechanisum in in function attention_decoder.
+The mechanism in in function attention_decoder.
 Check the code below: s is e_ij, a is a_ij, d is c_i (please check the comment below and check the paper in [here](https://arxiv.org/pdf/1409.0473v7.pdf)

     def attention(query):
       """Put attention masks on hidden using hidden_features and query."""